Faculty Research Awards Competition

 Review process: Recipients of both awards will be selected by the Faculty Research Awards Committee.
 The Committee has the option of declining to make either or both of the awards in a given year if, in its judgment, no nomination is sufficiently compelling.

-Distinguished Achievement in Research Award: Sarah McNamer, Professor of English and Medieval Studies
+Distinguished Achievement in Research Award: Adam Rothman, Professor of History

 Previous Award Recipients